Board Leadership Institute

 How to Apply

-With the exception of the orientation kick-off reception, the monthly sessions will be held on the fourth Thursday of every month from 8 a.m. to 11:30 a.m., beginning January 24, 2019.
+With the exception of the orientation kick-off reception and January session, the monthly sessions will be held on the second Thursday of every month from 8 a.m. to 11:30 a.m.
 All meetings will be held at Cal Lutheran’s Oxnard Campus, Rooms 104/105, at 2201 Outlet Center Drive, Oxnard, CA 93036.

 Mandatory Orientation ReceptionThursday, January 10, 2019